 |Percent of Need Met||98%|

-Let's take a look at each of these factors to get a clearer idea of what UF offers and if it could be the right college for you.
+Let's take a closer look at these factors to get a clearer idea of what UF offers and if it could be a good choice for you.

-It is very difficult to get into UF.
-Around 31% of applicants get into UF each year.
-Out of 48,193 applications received in 2021, 15,002 students were offered admission.
+UF is very difficult to get into.
+Around 30% of applicants get into UF each year.
+Last year, 51,207 students applied to UF and 15,431 were admitted.

-Out of all the first-year, full-time undergrads who start at UF, around 97% are still enrolled the next year.
-UF's six-year graduation rate for undergrads is 89%.
+Out of all the first-year, full-time undergrads who start at UF, around 97% come back their sophomore year.
+Around 91% of students who started at UF earn their Bachelor's degrees within six years.
 The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

-Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.
-Within six months of graduating, 52% of graduates receive at least one full-time job offer.
+Job placement stats are a good resource for understanding the value of a degree from UF by providing a look on how job placement has gone for other grads.
+Within six months of graduating, 58% of graduates receive at least one full-time job offer.

-Recent UF grads have an average starting salary of $55,485 a year.
-The average starting salary for all 2021 graduates was around $60,000 a year, though these numbers vary widely by major.
+The average starting salary for recent UF grads is $57,349 a year.
+Average starting salaries vary by discipline, but the average starting salary for all 2021 graduates was around $60,000 a year.

 If University of Florida seems like a school you want to apply to, click the heart button to save it to your college list.